9 Great Behavioral Segmentation Examples for 2025

 Behavioral segmentation categorizes your visitors into groups based on a shared, specific behavior pattern like:

-• Their purchasing behavior.
-For example, do they buy at the same time of year?
+• Their purchasing behavior: For example, do they buy at the same time of year?
+Understanding customer purchases helps analyze the factors and behaviors that lead to buying decisions.

 The aim of behavioral segmentation is to: